mishnit/parking_lot/README.md

 ```

 TODO: add unit test cases for parking package only (not for commando package)
-TODO: verify all make commands and bin functions once again
+TODO: while sending tarball verify .git is there and (vendor and build are not there)

+## 😎 AUTHOR:

+- Nitin Mishra
+- geekymishnit@gmail.com